Ginjinha: History

 The Ginjinha of Praça de São Domingos in Lisbon was the first establishment in that city to commercialise the drink that gives its name to it.
-A Galician friar of the Church of Santo António, Francisco Espinheira, had the experience of leaving ginja berries in aguardente, adding sugar, water and cinnamon.
-The success was immediate and ginjinha became the typical drink of Lisbon.
+A Galician friar of the Church of Santo António, Francisco Espinheira, had the experience of leaving ginja berries in aguardente adding sugar, water and cinnamon.
+The success was immediate and ginjinha became the typical drink in Lisbon.
 In the 2000s, the business was in the hands of the fifth generation.
-Around 150,000 L of ginjinha are produced each year, around 90% is consumed in Portugal and only around 10% is exported, the majority of it to the United States.
+Around 150,000 L of ginjinha are produced each year.
+Around 90 percent is consumed in Portugal and only around ten percent is exported, the majority of it to the United States.
 The traditional liqueur is served all around Portugal, but is especially prominent in the Oeste and Lisbon regions.
 In Óbidos, it is commonly served in a small edible chocolate cup.